Skip to main content

 Description

 A common integration pattern involves listing files in a file store, and performing a series of actions on the array of files that are returned.
-See our looping over files quickstart for information about how to create a loop over an array of files.
+See the looping over files quickstart for information about how to create a loop over an array of files.

 Connections